Press enter or spacebar to select a desired language.

 BOOKS

-Undergraduate, Graduate Students 4 weeks, limit of 50 books, 1 renewal
+Undergraduate, Certificate program/Non-matriculating students 28 days, limit of 50 books, 1 renewal

-Outside (Friends, Cooperating institutions) 4 weeks, limit of 10 books, no renewals
+Alumni, Outside (Friends, Cooperating institutions) 28 days, limit of 10 books, 1 renewal

 MEDIA

-CDs 1 week, limit of 3 total media items, no renewals
+Audiobooks 7 days, limit of 10 total media items, no renewals

 • Media are available to current students, staff, and faculty only -- no outside borrowers.